derrandz/gemini-dht-spec/Peer-Logic-And-Features.md

 A Passaround Communication model is a progressive multicast happening and propagating from peer to peer until the entire network is covered.

-This model is similar to the direct communication model since the peer who initiates the trickling (_which shall be referred to from now on as the **head** peer_) requires to receive a final acknowledge of the delivery of the message to all the other peers, but is different in the fact that it only tells a next node about this whole trickling around.
+This model is similar to the direct communication model since the peer who initiates the "passing" (_which shall be referred to from now on as the **head** peer_) requires to receive a final acknowledgement of the delivery of the message to all the other peers in its immediate affinity group (_routing state_), but is different in the fact that it only communicates with one next node.

-The concept is nothing new apart from the fact that we picked for it an expressive (_and rather unambiguous_) name, and is already present in (_for example_) Chord.

 A visual illustration of this sequential process is present here and is as follow: